 Course introduces the foundational concepts and laws of physics and their connection to the engineering disciplines.
 Course requirements consist of daily participation, weekly quizzes, daily homework assignments and a midterm and final exam.

-After successfully completing the summer program, you will begin your freshman year of studies in the fall semester alongside other NYU-Poly students.
-You will be limited to 12 credits in your first semester and take the following courses: English, Math, Chemistry, and Engineering and Technology Forum.
+After successfully completing the summer on-campus or online intensive, you will begin your first year of studies in the fall semester alongside other NYU-Poly students.
+You may be limited to 13 credits in your first semester and take the following courses: English, Math, Chemistry, and Engineering and Technology Forum.
 English and Math courses are based on placement exam results.
 Additionally, you are required to attend weekly tutorial sessions.
-Academic progress is monitored by the General Studies staff via weekly advisement sessions.
+Academic progress is monitored by the GS staff via weekly advisement sessions.

 You may take a full load of up to 16 credits if you have satisfactorily completed your first semester of studies.
-Courses to be taken will be determined in consultation with you and your General Studies Adviser.
+Courses to be taken will be determined in consultation with you and your GS Adviser.
 Tutoring and advisement sessions are also required in the spring semester.

-At the end of the freshman year, you must achieve a minimum cumulative grade point average of “C” or 2.0, and must complete a minimum of 24 credits in order to remain at NYU-Poly.
-If you successfully complete your first year according to the above-set standards and meet published programmatic requirements, you will be able to change your major from General Studies to any degree-granting NYU-Poly program.
+At the end of the first year, you must achieve a minimum cumulative grade point average of “C,” or 2.0, and must complete a minimum of 24 credits in order to remain at NYU-Poly.
+If you successfully complete your first year according to the above-set standards and meet published programmatic requirements, you will be transferred to the departmental advisor in your major department.